 Most good submissions aren’t immediately ready for publication.
 There may be problems with structure or focus.
 Sentences may need trimming and polishing.
 Sometimes there’s something one feels is missing from the story, something an editorial query might help the author put into words.
 Fortunately, at AJN we have excellent editors who can help with that.

 If you have a Reflections you think you might like to write and submit, please read the short author guidelines, where you will also find links to essays we’ve published in the past and instructions on how to submit an essay for consideration.
-(Here’s the somewhat whimsical Reflections essay, “Swabbing Tubby,” in our current issue; all Reflections columns are free.)
+(Here’s the somewhat whimsical Reflections essay, “Swabbing Tubby,” in our current issue.)

 You can also email your questions to me directly (about your ideas for an essay—but please don’t send the manuscript) and I’ll get back to you: firstname.lastname@example.org.